 Window condensation can be one of the worst enemies of your home during the winter months.
 Where there’s smoke, there’s certainly fire – but where there’s condensation, there’s also bound to be problems like mildew, mold, dust particles, allergens, and excess moisture making their way into your house.
 While there are still many people who might not realize this, home window condensation can be a huge problem in winter.
-Issues like allergies or mold in the home can be triggered or worsened by the presence of condensation from the outside.
+Issues like allergies or mold in the home can be triggered or worsened by the presence of condensation on window glass from the outside.

 Home Window Condensation in the Winter

 How does condensation happen – and what can you do to prevent condensation?
-Read more for some essential home techniques to keep condensation on your home windows to a minimum this winter.
+Read more for some essential home techniques to keep interior window condensation on your home windows to a minimum this winter.

 How Condensation Happens

 Condensation is a natural process, but it can be an inconvenient one for anyone on the inside.
 The process of condensation starts when there’s a considerable difference in temperature and moisture between the inside and outside.
 Window condensation can happen during any season, even in the summer months but due to environmental changes, it can be more of a common problem in winter.